Early Literacy Awareness Week

 |About the Mills-Tannenbaum Award for Children’s Literacy – Founded by Gary Tannenbaum and Helen Mills, long-time advocates of children’s literacy in New York and dedicated supporters of the Reach Out and Read early literacy program, the award recognizes children’s book authors dedicated to promoting a lifelong love of reading in young children.
 Learn about the 2013 Mills Tannenbaum Award Recipient, Robie H. Harris.|

-Twice a year, we hold conferences on current topics in the field of early literacy.
+Each year, we hold meetings and conferences on current topics in the field of early literacy.
 Registration is free and open to the public.
+Our next conference is…

 Growing Healthy Readers

-Reach Out and Read of Greater New York and United Way of New York City hosted Growing Healthy Readers: Half -Day Literacy Conference.
-The conference focused on strategies to ensure that children from at-risk families develop on-track for success in school, and highlighted findings from the Campaign for Grade-Level Reading and the Growing Healthy Readers Starter Kit.
-Held at the Scholastic Inc. headquarters in New York City, the Half-Day Literacy Conference brought together educators, medical providers, policy makers, children’s advocates, and early childhood specialists.
+Reach Out and Read of Greater New York, United Way of New York City, and Scholastic Inc. will host the second Growing Healthy Readers: Half -Day Literacy Conference.
+The conference will focus on strategies to ensure that children from at-risk families develop on-track for success in school, and highlighted findings from the Campaign for Grade-Level Reading.
+Held at the Scholastic Inc. headquarters in New York City, the Half-Day Literacy Conference brings together educators, medical providers, policy makers, children’s advocates, and early childhood specialists.